-All Members, Trustees and all staff are required to complete a declaration of any business or pecuniary interests on an annual basis or, in the case of individuals taking up these roles during the year, at the point of taking up their role.
-A register of interests is then maintained by the School Business Manager.
-Members and Trustees have their interest uploaded onto the school's website.

-At the start of each Board of Trustee meeting/sub-committee Trustees are asked to declare any interests.
+All Members, Trustees, are senior leadership team employees are required to complete a declaration of any business or pecuniary interests on an annual basis or, in the case of individuals taking up these roles during the year, at the point of taking up their role.
+A register of interests is then maintained by the Academy Trust, which is reviewed at the start of each Board of Trustee meeting and for monitoring in relation to any transactions with any organisations in which interests have been declared.
 Any transactions with organisations in which any interests have been declared are reported to the Board of Trustees in advance of the transactions, so that formal approval can be provided by the Board where the transaction is considered appropriate and formal notification to the ESFA can then be made, including where relevant, seeking pre-approval.